How Should I Dispose of Old X-rays?

 Posted in Risk Management on Friday, April 1, 2016

-Answer: You need to take into account not only state and federal requirements and licensing standards, but also the needs and wishes of your patients.
+The short answer is, you should consider not only state and federal requirements and licensing standards, but also the needs and wishes of your patients.

+Now for the longer answer.
 Most state laws require adult patient X-rays be kept on file for seven years after the last date of treatment—the same requirement as for patient records.
 It may not be acceptable to destroy films if you are keeping the other medical records.
 Minor patient X-rays generally need to be retained until the patient reaches age 25.

 After that timeframe, you can dispose of the films, as long as you do it properly from a patient privacy perspective and in accordance with EPA regulations.
 Due to HIPAA privacy requirements, you cannot simply throw X-rays in the trash.
 Films must be destroyed.
 Some states even require the notification and response of patients before the destruction of records, including X-rays.